saeed-sufi/HtmlCSS/README.md

 * If you need to know whether the browser support a feature or not, you have to use `Modernizr`.
 For example when using `webp` image formats in your css, you have to check whether the browser supports it or not and define two classes for each scenario: `.no-webp` and `.webp`

+* First heading of the web page is usually an `h1` element which matches the title of the document.

+* `block-level` elements are also called `flow content` and `inline` elements are also called `phrasing content`.

+* `strong` is stronger than `em` and using both is equivalent to shouting!